CodeWithJV/open-holochain-curriculum/slides/actions-and-entries.md

 - Defining your Entry Types is a key part of building a holochain application
 - Defines whether Entries of this type should be private (only on author source chain) or public (on the DHT)
-- Entries are just blobs of bytes, Entry Types are used to deserialize
+- Entries are content-addressed blobs of bytes (hash of content is their ID)
+- Entry Types provide schema for deserialization and validation
-- Each Entry Type can have its own validation rules
+- Each Entry Type defines privacy rules (DHT vs private source chain)
+- Validation rules can cross-reference other entry types

 </v-clicks>